-A Digital Signature also called DSC (Digital Signature Certificate).
-It is a digitally secure code that is issued by the certifying authorizations for the use of certifying and validating the identification of the person holding this certificate.
-Digital Signatures have the public key encryptions to generate the signatures.
+A Digital Signature Certificate, also known as DSC.
+It is a digitally secured code issued by a certified authority that authenticates and validates the identity of the person holding this certificate.
+Digital Signatures have public key encryptions to generate the signatures.

-A digital signature certificate (DSC) includes data about the individual’s/organization’s name, pan card no., address details, pin code, email address, date of issuance of the certificate and certifying authority.
+A digital signature certificate includes the name of the person/organization, PAN card number, address details, PIN code, email address, date of issue of the certificate, and data about authenticating authority.

-2. Reduced time and cost: you can digitally sign your files, Documents instead of signing the hard copy of documents physically.
-You can digitally sign or authenticate reports and send them much more quickly.
+- Reduced time and cost: you can digitally sign your files / Documents instead of signing the hard copy of documents physically.
+You can sign or authenticate reports digitally and send them more quickly.

-3. The DSC holder does not have to be physically present to authorize a business or documents.
+- The DSC holder is not required to be physically present to authorize a business

-4. Data integrity: Digitally signed Documents cannot be altered or edited after authentic.
+- Data integrity: Digitally signed Documents cannot be altered or edited after authenticity.

 Types of Digital Signature Certificates?

 There are two types of Digital Signature Certificate:-